UNIVERSITY OF MIAMI INTERNATIONAL RHINOLOGY CLINICAL FELLOWSHIP PROGRAM

 DEPARTMENTAL MISSION STATEMENT

-To educate and nurture medical students, residents and fellows, to create knowledge, and to provide service to our community and beyond.
+To educate and nurture medical students, residents and fellows, to create knowledge, and to provide service to our international community and beyond.
 Committed to excellence and proud of the diversity of our University family, we strive to develop future leaders of our nation and the world.

 OVERVIEW OF FELLOWSHIP